zyhou/pnpm-modules-yaml-storedir/README.md

 We have a miss watch between the storeDir and the pnpm store path, the absolute path is not well handled.

-Expected: The local and the docker need to be the same, so that we can use the same storeDir on both side.
+Expected: The local and the docker need to be the same, so that we can use the same pnpm-store on both side.